 A control value accessor is a bridge between the Angular forms API and a component: it interacts with the rest of your Angular application through the ngModel or the formControl or the formControlName directives.
 When those directives are bound to an element, Angular expects this element to implement a specific interface: ControlValueAccessor.
 As its name indicates, your component controls the access to the value:

-• Angular gives the value to your component so that your component can do internal logic: changing variables, manipulating the DOM etc. The value is given through the writeValue method that your component implements.
+- Angular gives the value to your component so that your component can do internal logic: changing variables, manipulating the DOM etc. The value is given through the writeValue method that your component implements.

-• Angular gives two callbacks to your component: onTouched and onChange.
+- Angular gives two callbacks to your component: onTouched and onChange.
 Your component should store those two callbacks and call them whenever the value has been changed (onChange) and when the control has been touched (onTouched).
 Those two callbacks are given through the registerOnChange and registerOnTouched methods.

-• Your component is free to implement the setDisabledmethod.
+method.
 Angular will use this method to enable or disable your component.

 The next step is to implement the necessary methods: they are declared in the ControlValueAccessor interface.